We Got This (Chuck Brown album)

-We Got This is a triple-studio album released by the Washington, D.C.-based go-go musician Chuck Brown.
+We Got This is a triple-studio album released by the Washington, D.C.–based go-go musician Chuck Brown.
 The triple-album consists of one audio CD containing five new songs, one 22-track audio CD from Chuck Brown's live concert at the 9:30 Club, and one video DVD of the same show.
 The 22-track songs are presented as one continuous medley, including many of his well-known songs.
 We Got This consists of collaborations with Jill Scott, Ledisi, and Marcus Miller.
 The album was dedicated to the memories of Little Benny.
+We Got This was also Brown's last album to be recorded and released during his lifetime.

 The single "LOVE" received a Grammy nomination for "Best R&B Performance by a Duo or Group with Vocals".
 However, the song lost the award to "Soldier of Love" by Sade at the 53rd Annual Grammy Awards.